 Class Action Lawsuits

-What does this mean for employees and labor law in California?
+What does all of this mean for employees and labor law in California?
 Multiple employees can file a class action lawsuit against their employers if their employers have acted unlawfully.
-Some common class action lawsuits that may be brought against an employer include:
+Common class action lawsuits include claims based on the following:

 Employment Lawyer in Oakland

-Hunter Pyle Law, an employment attorney in Oakland, CA and its surrounding areas, represents only employees, never employers, in class action lawsuits.
-Our experienced employment lawyers have successfully litigated individual and class action complaints in California.
+Hunter Pyle Law, an employment law firm located in Oakland, CA, represents only employees, never employers, in class action lawsuits.
+Our experienced employment lawyers have successfully litigated individual and class action complaints throughout California.
 We are dedicated to protecting your rights at work.
-Contact us today to see how we can help you with a class action lawsuit.
+Contact us today if you have questions about whether your claims might be suitable for a class action lawsuit.